Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-google-kubernetes-engine-kubectl.md

   * `kubectl delete -f ./appSvc.yml` to delete the service if it already exists.
   * `kubectl create -o json -f ./appDeploy.yml` to deploy a new version of the app.
   * `kubectl create -o json -f ./appSvc.yml` to provision a new service to the app.
 * Now execute `kubectl get svc ${APP_LABEL}` with your service label, to get the IP address of your endpoint.

 ## Challenges with manual deployments
 There are a few challenges with manual deployment

 * Kube Spec files are templatized and you need some programmatic way to supply those values.
 Creating static files will reduce re-usability and even with Helm, the variables file needs to be created.
 Helm just moves the wildcards into a single file, doesn't really solve the problem of how to supply it.
 * Automating the build, test and deploy into a streamlined workflow when multiple components need to be tested before deployment is going to be very challenging to achieve.
 Continuous Delivery is not just about deploying one repo to Kube, it is about deploying multiple components that make up an app together.
 * RBAC is going to be a huge problem.
 The machine used to deploy is authenticated to a project (even in the case of service accounts).
 This means that the only way you can implement RBAC across multiple projects/teams is to use multiple accounts on the machine.
 This is messy and painful to maintain at scale.
 * The machine has to be prepped with the right version of the CLI.
 If multiple teams are deploying and they have a need to use different versions of the CLI, you will need different deployment machines

-## Automating your Kubernetes deployments with Assembly Lines
+## Automating Kubernetes deployments
 We are going to address the challenges above in a systematic way by using Assembly Lines (AL) that Shippable provides.
 AL offers a variety of benefits, the prominent being

 * Capability to create an event driven workflow that automates the entire software delivery lifecycle